Client Management

 To remove a document from a client record, click the delete action next to the file.
 Belvak uses a double-confirmation workflow for document deletion - you can initiate deletion from either the view drawer or the edit drawer, and you will be prompted to confirm before the file is permanently removed from the system.

 Note: Document deletion is permanent.
-Once confirmed, the file is removed from both the database record and the server storage.
+Once confirmed, the file is removed from the client record and can no longer be opened in Belvak.
 Make sure you have a backup if needed before deleting.